-Later in the post-acquisition stage, executives must increasingly focus on achieving the long-term goals underlying the acquisition through structural changes that precipitate synergistic integration (Barkema & Schijven, 2008), communicating a shared identity and vision (Clark, Gioia, Ketchen, & Thomas, 2010; Sarala & Vaara, 2010), and regenerating best practices and strategies around new competencies (Haspeslagh & Jemison, 1991; Karim & Mitchell, 2000).
-These objectives are best achieved by adopting a high-level construal because of two important qualities: 1) abstract thinking about superordinate features (Liberman & Trope, 2008), and 2) pursuit of 'why' questions regarding psychologically-distant events (Liberman & Trope, 1998).

-First, a focus on the superordinate features of their merged organization (vs. more specific, subordinate ones) is crucial for learning, as superordinate features can be better leveraged for generalizable insights for future strategies and situations rather than ones that are overly specific to their present situation (Zollo & Singh, 2004).
-Further, considering superordinate features and goals of the firm instead of day-to-day operational concerns allows executives to tailor their decisions towards capabilities and synergies that achieve big-picture goals for the long-term (Ghoshal & Bartlett, 1996).
-In seeking out such synergies, executives are also more attuned to and effective in integrating business units in order to facilitate valuable re-combinations of employees, knowledge, and resources (e.g., Capron & Mitchell, 1998; Karim & Kaul, 2015).
+Later in the postacquisition stage, executives must increasingly focus on achieving the longterm goals underlying the acquisition through structural changes that precipitate synergistic integration (Barkema & Schijven, 2008), communicating a shared identity and vision (Clark, Gioia, Ketchen, & Thomas, 2010; Sarala & Vaara, 2010), and regenerating best practices and strategies around new competencies (Haspeslagh & Jemison, 1991; Karim & Mitchell, 2000).
+These objectives are best achieved by adopting a highlevel construal because of two important qualities: (1) abstract thinking about superordinate features (Liberman & Trope, 2008) and (2) pursuit of "why" questions regarding psychologically distant events (Liberman & Trope, 1998).
+First, a focus on the superordinate features of their merged organization (versus more specific, subordinate ones) is crucial for learning, because superordinate features can be better leveraged for generalizable insights for future strategies and situations rather than ones that are overly specific to their present situation (Zollo & Singh, 2004).
+Further, considering superordinate features and goals of the firm instead of day-to-day operational concerns allows executives to tailor their decisions toward capabilities and synergies that achieve big-picture goals for the long term (Ghoshal & Bartlett, 1996).
+In seeking out such synergies, executives are also more attuned to and effective in integrating business units so as to facilitate valuable recombinations of employees, knowledge, and resources (e.g., Capron & Mitchell, 1998; Karim & Kaul, 2015).

-Second, executives that emphasize desirable future states and 'why' things should happen are able to traverse social differences and distances for better collective outcomes (Stillman, Fujita, Sheldon, & Trope, 2018; Whitford & Moss, 2009).
-As a result, they can more effectively communicate their vision in ways that resonate with employees throughout the organization (Venus et al., 2018).
-This, in turn, inspires more buy-in to the changes taking place (Fortunato & Furey, 2009; 2011) and greater trust and organizational identification (Berson et al., 2015; Larsson & Lubatkin, 2001).
-Such communication also aids knowledge transfer and retention of employees throughout the post-acquisition stage (Bresman, Birkinshaw, & Nobel, 1999; Ranft & Lord, 2002; Sarala, Junni, Cooper, & Tarba, 2016).
+Second, executives who emphasize desirable future states and why things should happen are able to traverse social differences and distances for better collective outcomes (Stillman, Fujita, Sheldon, & Trope, 2018; Whitford & Moss, 2009).
+As a result, they can more effectively communicate their vision in ways that resonate with employees throughout the organization (Venus et al., in press).
+This, in turn, inspires more buy-in to the changes taking place (Fortunato & Furey, 2009, 2011) and greater trust and organizational identification (Berson, Halevy, Shamir, & Erez, 2015; Larsson & Lubatkin, 2001).
+Such communication also aids knowledge transfer and retention of employees throughout the postacquisition stage (Bresman, Birkinshaw, & Nobel, 1999; Ranft & Lord, 2002; Sarala, Junni, Cooper, & Tarba, 2016).

-In contrast, although executives in the later post-acquisition stage do need to be occasionally mindful of detail-oriented aspects of these activities and shift to a low-level construal (e.g., adjusting roles and objectives in response to emergent problems; Kennedy et al., 2006), they will be less effective if they primarily adopt a low-level construal.
-Instead of seeking more abstract commonalities between employees, the attention of executives with a low-level construal will be consumed by specific, short-term objectives that fail to motivate employees towards a common cause (Berson et al., 2015) and, thus, increase both the employees' psychological distance from the firm and their likelihood of attrition (Birkinshaw et al., 2000).
-Further, a low-level construal focuses executives on executing concrete details pertaining to the present rather than devoting attention and resources towards big picture issues that can facilitate synergies (Floyd & Lane, 2000; Reyt & Wiesenfeld, 2015) or meaningful knowledge for the future (e.g., Haleblian & Finkelstein, 1999; Zollo, 2009).
-Altogether, executives adopting a low-level construal will be less adept at leading employees and leveraging new knowledge towards synergy-creating opportunities available to them late in the post-acquisition stage.
+In contrast, although executives in the later postacquisition stage do need to be occasionally mindful of detail-oriented aspects of these activities and shift to a low-level construal (e.g., adjusting roles and objectives in response to emergent problems; Kennedy et al., 2006), they will be less effective if they primarily adopt a lowlevel construal.
+Instead of seeking more abstract commonalities between employees, the attention of executives with a low-level construal will be consumed by specific, short-term objectives that fail to motivate employees toward a common cause (Berson et al., 2015) and, thus, increase both the employees' psychological distance from the firm and their likelihood of attrition (Birkinshaw et al., 2000).
+Further, a low-level construal focuses executives on executing concrete details pertaining to the present, rather than devoting attention and resources toward big-picture issues that can facilitate synergies (Floyd & Lane, 2000; Reyt & Wiesenfeld, 2015) or meaningful knowledge for the future (e.g., Haleblian & Finkelstein, 1999; Zollo, 2009).
+Altogether, executives adopting a low-level construal will be less adept at leading employees and leveraging new knowledge toward synergy-creating opportunities available to them late in the postacquisition stage.

-Proposition 9: To effectively manage the later parts of the post-acquisition stage leading up to the acquisition decisions, executives must a) primarily adopt a high-level construal, and b) occasionally shift to a low-level construal.
+Proposition 9: To effectively manage the later parts of the postacquisition stage leading up to the acquisition decisions, executives must (a) primarily adopt a high-level construal and (b) occasionally shift to a low-level construal.